Paso County Fair

 1. Protest must be in writing and

-filed with promoter within a reasonable time, at discretion of officials,
+filed with promoter or Tech, Director within 15 minutes, at discretion of officials,

 after feature race is completed, and must be specific in alleged violation